 - You might have a delay in your return to fertility.
 After stopping Depo-Provera, it might take 10 months or more before you begin ovulating again.
 If you want to become pregnant in the next year or so, Depo-Provera might not be the right birth control method for you.

 Depo-Provera doesn't protect against sexually transmitted infections.
-In fact, some studies suggest that hormonal contraceptives such as Depo-Provera might increase a woman's risk of chlamydia and HIV.
+In fact, some studies suggest that hormonal contraceptives such as Depo-Provera might increase your risk of chlamydia and HIV.
 It isn't known whether this association is due to the hormone or behavioral issues related to the use of reliable contraception.

 Using condoms will decrease your risk of a sexually transmitted infection.
 If you're concerned about HIV, talk with your health care provider.